jsdealy/latin/miscellae/guideToLatinConversation.md

 To love afar off.

-To love one as the ap-
-ple of your eye.
+To love one as the apple of your eye.

 Having neither hearth
 nor home.